William Malcolm: Revolutionary War service

 Malcolm was also active in the militia, and volunteered for military service during the American Revolution.
 He served in New York's military and the Continental Army throughout the Revolution, including assignments as Deputy Adjutant General of the Northern Department under Horatio Gates.

 In 1777, Malcolm was appointed to command a regiment.
 Called Malcolm's Additional Continental Regiment, he raised the organization and used his own funds to pay and equip it.
 He commanded as Colonel, with Aaron Burr as second in command and Lieutenant Colonel, though Burr was often the de facto commander as the result of Malcolm's detached assignments as Deputy Adjutant General or for other duties.
 Malcolm took part in the battles of Long Island, White Plains, Trenton and Princeton.
 He was with the Army during the 1777-1778 winter at Valley Forge, and he later commanded Continental forces in upstate New York.

-Near the end of the Revolution he was appointed commander of the militia in New York, Kings and Richmond Counties with the rank of Brigadier General.
+Near the end of the Revolution he was appointed commander of the militia in New York, Kings and Richmond Counties with the rank of brigadier general.

-Post War
+Post-war

 In 1784, and again in 1787, he was elected to the New York Provincial Congress where he supported Alexander Hamilton in his motion to restore the elective franchise to the Tories and he favored the United States Constitution.
 In 1785, he served on New York City's Board of Aldermen.

 As head of the militia in and around New York City, Malcolm commanded George Washington's escort when Washington took the oath of office as the first president.

 Malcolm was a Freemason as a member of St. John's Lodge No. 1 in New York City, a member of the Saint Andrew's Society and the Saint Nicholas Society, and a founder of New York City's Chamber of Commerce.